Experts: Nothing simple about meeting regulatory requirements

-Siloes are deadly.
-Data from risk appetite statements, stress testing methodologies, business strategies, strategic plans, etc. need to be thought of as interrelated.
+Silos are deadly.
+Data from risk appetite statements, stress-testing methodologies, business strategies, strategic plans, etc., need to be thought of as interrelated.
 When the walls are down, you can look at your data from the big picture perspective.

 Documentation is huge.
 “If it isn’t written down, it doesn’t exist,” said Howe.
 “If you have 600 people all talking to regulators, it would be nice to be consistent.”
 How do you keep your story straight?

 She says, “The same skills and technologies that your firm is using to glean information from unstructured data, such as social media posts, call center notes and emails, can be used to mine communications and contacts: emails, notes and even the minutes you captured during your last meeting with regulators!”

 Howe asked the gentlemen how they balance the new governance requirements with the need to protect client data.
 “How do you prioritize things?
 What’s the most important thing to do to get the most from your data?” prompts Howe.